Competency Frameworks 101

 1. It establishes a shared understanding of the skills, abilities, and knowledge needed to be effective

-This can be important for organizations as a whole (i.e. agreeing upon behaviors and values that align with the organizational culture), as well as for particular departments, teams, or positions.
-Having a competency framework ensures that leaders, incumbents, and even applicants are all on the same page, and understand what is required to succeed in the context in which they work.
+This is important for organizations as a whole, as it involves agreeing upon behaviors and values that align with the organizational culture, as well as for specific departments, teams, or positions.
+Having a competency framework ensures that leaders, incumbents, and applicants have a shared understanding for what is required to succeed in their respective contexts.

-2. It enhances organizational communication & collective effectiveness
+2. It enhances organizational communication and collective effectiveness

 Using a competency framework creates a common language for discussing performance and success, which can enhance organizational communication and collective effectiveness.
-Standardizing nomenclature prevents people from using multiple words for the same task or behavior, and allows for more systematic definition, evaluation, and development of skills.
-It also prevents miscommunication, which can help teams work better together and improve organizational efficiency at large.
+Standardizing nomenclature prevents people from using multiple words for the same task or behavior and allows for a more systematic definition, evaluation, and development of skills.
+It also prevents miscommunication, helping teams work better together and improving overall organizational efficiency.

-Competency frameworks provide structure to systems related to selection and performance management, and using a common framework not only makes these processes more efficient, they can easily be scaled across an organization and be used to scaffold a strong leadership pipeline.
+Competency frameworks provide structure to systems related to selection and performance management.
+Using a common framework not only makes these processes more efficient, but also allows them to be easily scaled across an organization and used to build a strong leadership pipeline.

 Start Developing Your Organization’s Competency Framework with SIGMA

-If you’re interested in implementing a competency framework at your organization, SIGMA is here to help!
+If you’re interested in implementing a competency framework at your organization, SIGMA can help.
 We’ve developed a ready-made leadership competency framework that can be applied in organizations across all industries.
-This framework will help you identify and develop leadership talent, as well as measure performance along the way.
+This framework will help you identify and develop leadership talent, as well as measure performance.
 If you’re interested in learning more about competency frameworks, contact us today.
-We’re always happy to speak with you about what SIGMA has to offer, how SIGMA’s competency framework can be mapped onto your own, or any other questions, concerns, or ideas you may have.
+We’re always happy to speak with you about leadership competencies and how SIGMA’s competency framework can be mapped onto your own, or any other questions, concerns, or ideas you may have.

 About the Author